csgrimes1/chillin/readme.md

 ###Introduction

 This tool is intended to be used either in bash or a node.js project.
 It waits for a resource (such as a database) to become available, then it starts another process.
+It just chills until the timeout expires or the wait condition is satisfied.

-Let's illustrate with an example.
+Let's illustrate with
+an example.
 Say you have a Docker Compose environment that starts containers _S_ and _D_ (for _database_).
 _S_ depends on _D_, but _D_ can be slow to start up. _S_ can use _chillin_ in either of two ways.